 My favorite stop of the day was the dreamily-exotic and nearly deserted atoll known as One Foot Island.
 It was the perfect place to laze on a powder-white beach or float in the knee-high lagoon.
 But despite its castaway appearance, it was home to one top attraction – a small hut containing one of the world’s most remote post offices.
 Luckily, a local on Rarotonga had told me to bring my passport when I visited Aitutaki so I was fortunate to depart paradise with a footprint-shaped passport stamp to remember it by.

 29. Sleeping in an Overwater Bungalow – Bora Bora, French Polynesia

 Perhaps the most iconic of all the Pacific islands, Bora Bora’s sparkling turquoise lagoon and soaring emerald peak seem plucked from an old Polynesian travel poster.
 Palm-covered motu encircle the lagoon providing a base for the luxury resorts that pepper the island.
 Overwater bungalows reign supreme and offer a oneness with Bora Bora’s spectacular natural environment.

 Shallow lagoons teeming with colorful coral and tropical fish are the main attraction and there’s no better way to enjoy them than with a room built right over the action.
-The ability to step out of your bedroom and jump directly into the lagoon is a unique luxury and I was thrilled to be able to experience it while in Bora Bora and Moorea.
+The ability to step out of your bedroom and jump directly into the lagoon is a unique luxury and I was thrilled to be able to experience it while staying at the Le Meridien Bora Bora (pictured here) and the Hilton Moorea Lagoon Resort & Spa.
 Most bungalows also feature a lighted glass viewing panel in the floor – known locally as “Tahitian Television” – which allows you to view the underwater entertainment long after the sun goes down.